lalitchandora/Django-Todo/README.md

 ## Features

-Todo app which allows user to add task, delete task and edit task.
-The app is styled using Bootstrap4 and can be used by anyone.
+- Allows the user to add projects
+- Allows to add manage bugs in every project
+- Bug has priority (low, medium, high) and state(resolved, unresolved)

 ## Installation